12 Real Ghost Stories That Will Send Shivers Down Your Spine

 Calling on only the bravest and boldest of ghost hunters.
 These scary stories are not for the faint of heart.

-The best ghost and scary stories feel so real, so believable and so utterly chilling that they virtually guarantee you at least one night (if not more) spent tossing and turning while listening for creaking floors and the sound of ghostly moaning.
-Of course, that is the paradox inherent in ghost stories.
+The best ghost stories feel so real, so believable and so utterly chilling that they virtually guarantee you at least one night (if not more) spent tossing and turning while listening for creaking floors and the sound of ghostly moaning.
+Of course, that is the paradox inherent in scary stories.
 The better they are, the worse you’ll sleep at night.
 This is true even if you’re a dyed-in-the-wool supernatural believer—you know, the type of person who has memorized details about Halloween’s origins, isn’t scared to eye some creepy photos, knows the backstory behind Halloween monsters and spends Friday the 13th reading Ouija board stories.

 In the spirit of the season, we’ve rounded up some spooky stories—all of them based on true events—that are guaranteed to haunt you.
-So turn off the lights (if you’re brave enough) and get ready for ghost stories so real and so terrifying that you won’t sleep through the night.
+So turn off the lights (if you’re brave enough) and get ready for horror stories so real and so terrifying that you won’t sleep through the night.

 The Little Hands